MagnusThome/RejsaRubberTrac/README.md

 Tips on where to order is further down on this page, keep reading :-)

+EDIT: October 2021:
+There is a version of the RejsaRubberTrac code that you can run on any ESP32 based board instead of the nRF52 based one above.
+That version also supports the cheaper IR arraysensor AMG8833 (which only has 60 degree FOV).
+Find the code at this branch: https://github.com/MagnusThome/RejsaRubberTrac/tree/MagnusThome-amg8833

 # Power supply

 The CPU board and the two sensor boards are all powered by connecting power to the CPU board's USB micro connector.
 The CPU board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery.
 The system can also be run directly from the car's power, not using any Lipo battery, but then a 12V to USB 5V converter must be added.